sassoftware/sas-studio-custom-steps/Download Job Execution Log/README.md

 ## Description

-This custom step enables you to download the log file for a job execution and store it as a physical file in a user defined physical location, based on a Job execution Id.
+This custom step enables you to download the log file for a job execution and store it as a physical file in a user defined physical location on your SAS Viya environment, based on a Job execution Id.

 ## SAS Viya Version Support